zathras777/modbusdev/README.md

 }
 ```

-This data was recorded after dark :-)
+This sample output was done after dark :-)

 ```
   30001: Grid Voltage                                     0.00 V